 It’s a smooth four-beat gait when each foot hits the ground separately at an even pace.
 The final movement before hitting the ground should be close to it.
-The rear leg goes over the front leg.
+The hind feet go over the front leg.
 The name of the move is overstriding.
 The horse’s head shakes while the equine is on its way.

 The Fox Trot